harness/developer-hub/docs/chaos-engineering/configure-chaos-experiments/prerequisites.md

 1. Select **New User**, and then:

 	1. In **New User(s)**, add the email(s) of the user(s) you want to add.
-	1. In **User Groups**, select any of the existing user groups to which the user should be added.
+	1. In **User Groups**, select any of the existing user groups to which you can add the user.
 	1. Add the roles for the user(s) to enforce their access permissions.

 	![Add New User](./static/add-new-user.png)